Hell's Kitchen (American TV series) season 5

-Executive Chef Danny Veltri won the series and was awarded a sous chef position under Stephen Kalt at Italian restaurant Fornelletto at the Borgata in Atlantic City, New Jersey.
-Danny also received $250,000 in prize money from the show.
+The season was won by executive chef Danny Veltri, with executive sous-chef Paula DaSilva finishing second.

+This season was filmed in November 2007.

-This season also set a high number of unusual eliminations; with one chef eliminated without nomination, two chefs leaving due to medical issues, and two chefs eliminated during service, in addition to the first time a chef was eliminated despite being on the winning team, which would become more prominent in later seasons.
+This season saw a high number of unusual eliminations, with one chef eliminated without nomination, two leaving for medical reasons, and two chefs eliminated during service, and the first time a chef was eliminated despite being on the winning team, which would become more prominent in later seasons.

-Format

-The first half of each episode consists of a team challenge, in which the winning side gets a reward of some sort of leisure activity, while the losing side has to clean up and prepare both kitchens, as well as some activity that is not so pleasant.
-Afterwards, the teams compete in executing a dinner service, during which Ramsay can impose additional punishments or kick chefs out of the kitchen.
-The losing team(s) nominates chefs to be considered for elimination.
-Ramsay can also nominate chefs, and ultimately sends a chef home.
-At six chefs left, the teams merge to one, and the chefs compete as individuals.

-Staff

-Gordon Ramsay returned as the head chef, sous chefs Scott Leibfried of blue team and Gloria Félix of the red team, and Maître d' Jean-Philippe Susilovic as well.

 Contestants

-16 chefs competed in season five, and were initially separated by gender.
+Sixteen chefs competed in season five.

-Contestant progress
+Contestant Progress

 Each week, the best member (as determined by Ramsay) from the losing team during the latest service period is asked to nominate two of their teammates for elimination; one of these two is meant to be sent home by Ramsay.
 On some weeks, there is a variation in the nomination process, depending on the losing team's (or even winning team's) performance.